Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 Medicare Part B, which you can receive based on ESRD, provides coverage for transplant drugs after you receive a covered kidney transplant as well as many dialysis drugs, but it doesn’t cover prescription medications for other health conditions.
 To receive help paying for prescriptions unrelated to ESRD, you’ll need Medicare Part D.

-If you are eligible for Medicare due to ESRD, you can get a Medicare Advantage Plan.
+If you are eligible for Medicare due to End Stage Renal Disease, you can get a Medicare Advantage Plan.
 You must be enrolled in Medicare Parts A and B and can choose from available plans in your area.
 You will likely have access to an HMO or PPO plan with drug coverage.
 ESRD qualifies you for a unique Medicare Advantage Plan called Chronic Condition Special Needs Plans (C-SNPs), but they are not as widely available.
 Search for plans in your area on the Medicare website.

-Your ESRD Medicare coverage start date depends on your condition and treatment.
+The coverage start date depends on your condition and treatment.

 If you’re on dialysis: